filipeaclima/devbox/README.md

-This is a machine I built for my own needs.
+This is a Vagrant box I built for my own needs.
 If it suits you, great!

 ** DISCLAIMER: **